particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Added documentation for WiFi.getAntenna 2024-01-10

+The [WiFi.getAntenna](/reference/device-os/api/wifi/getantenna/) function was not previously documented (but present since 0.8.0-rc.2).

 ### Opening a hidden section 2024-01-09

 If you try to open a link to a header in a section hidden by a disclosure triangle, or click on a